Pakistani dramas

 Pakistani dramas, or Pakistani serials, are televised serials produced in Pakistan.
-Although most of the serials are produced in Urdu, an increasing number of them are produced in other Pakistani languages such as Sindhi, Pashto, Punjabi and Balochi.
+Although most of the serials are produced in Urdu, an increasing number are produced in other Pakistani languages such as Sindhi, Pashto, Punjabi and Balochi.
 One of Pakistan's oldest television dramas is the Urdu serial Khuda Ki Basti, which aired in 1969.
 Pakistani dramas, like serials elsewhere, reflect the country's culture.
-According to critics, the decades of 1970s and 1980s are considered to be the golden age of Pakistani serials.
+According to critics, the decades of the 1970s and 1980s are considered to be the golden age of Pakistani serials.

-In 2016, Dawn News senior subeditor Maleeha Hamid Siddiqui and journalist Shahrezad Samiuddin estimated that the five major entertainment channels alone, put together, produce around 80 dramas every year, with an average of 16 dramas per channel.
+In 2016, a Dawn News report estimated that the five major entertainment channels combined produce around 80 dramas every year, with an average of 16 dramas per channel.
+In 2025, it was estimated that Pakistan produced around 120 dramas per year.

 They have helped to attract viewers nationwide to television.
-The serials are widely popular in South Asian countries Afghanistan, Bangladesh, India and Nepal.
+The serials are widely popular in South Asian countries, including Afghanistan, Bangladesh, India and Nepal.

 Origin

 Many Pakistani dramas are based on Urdu novels.
 In the years following 1969, many authors, such as Umera Ahmad and Farhat Ishtiaq, became television writers.
 Both Umera and Farhat have written content for digests as well as television serials.
 In recent years, Pakistani dramas have increasingly begun to tackle social issues that are considered taboos.